Peter Gordon (politician)

 John Bowie Gordon QSO (23 July 1921 – 17 March 1991), known as Peter Gordon, was a New Zealand politician of the National Party.

 Biography

 Gordon was born in Stratford in 1921 to Stratford doctors William and Doris Gordon.
 Like his two brothers, he attended St Andrew's College, Christchurch, where he was a boarder from 1935 to 1937.
 He then attended Lincoln College and the Nuffield School in farming in Crookston, Minnesota.

 In World War II, he was a flight lieutenant and pilot for the Royal New Zealand Air Force.
-After the war, he was a farmer and joined many organisations, where he had leading roles with the West Otago A & P Association (president), Farmers' Mutual Insurance (director, 1952–1960), and Shaw, Savill & Company (member of the New Zealand Advisory Board, 1956–1960).
+After the war, he was a farmer and joined many organisations, where he had leading roles with the West Otago A & P Association (president), Farmers' Mutual Insurance (director, 1952–1960), and Shaw, Savill & Albion Line (member of the New Zealand Advisory Board, 1956–1960).